joaomouraosa/rsa/README.md

 Module implementing RSA to cipher/decipher a list of bits in ECB mode.

 # keygen(b)
-- returns a public key with b bits.
+- returns the b length public and private key pairs.

 # cipher(msg, n , e)
-- ciphers msg with the public key (n, e).
+- ciphers msg with the public key.

 # decipher(msg, n, d)
-- deciphers msg with the private key (n, d).
+- deciphers msg with the private key.